sbg-tir/.github/profile/README.md

 #### Cloud-Optimized GeoTIFF Orbit/Scene/Tile Format

 The tiled products include the letter T in their level identifiers: L1CT, L2T, L3T, and L4T.
 The tiling system used for SBG is borrowed from the modified Military Grid Reference System (MGRS) tiling scheme used by Sentinel 2.
 These tiles divide the Universal Transverse Mercator (UTM) zones into square tiles 109800 m across.
 SBG uses a 60 m cell size with 1830 rows by 1830 columns in each tile, totaling 3.35 million pixels per tile.
 This allows the end user to assume that each 60 m SBG pixel will remain in the same location at each timestep observed in analysis.
-The COG format also facilitates end-user analysis as a universally recognized and supported format, compatible with open-source software, including QGIS, ArcGIS, GDAL, the Raster package in R, `rioxarray` in Python, and `Rasters.jl` in Julia.
+The COG format also facilitates end-user analysis as a universally recognized and supported format, compatible with open-source software, including QGIS, ArcGIS, GDAL, the Raster package in R, `rioxarray` in Python,and `Rasters.jl` in Julia.

 Each `float32` data layer occupies 4 bytes of storage per pixel, which amounts to an uncompressed size of 13.4 mb for each tiled data layer.
 The `uint8` quality flag layers occupy a single byte per pixel, which amounts to an uncompressed size of 3.35 mb per tiled data quality layer.